open-telemetry/opentelemetry-demo/newrelic-config/README.md

 terraform apply -var="account_id=<YOUR ACCOUNT ID>" -var="cluster_name=otel-community-demo" -var="apm_app_name=currencyservice-apm"
 ```

-Substitute the name of your Kubernetes (K8s) cluster and New Relic Account ID where your demo is running, and the name of the service which is monitored with the New Relic APM agent, rather than OpenTelemetry.
+Substitute the name of the Kubernetes (K8s) cluster and New Relic Account ID where your demo is running, and the name of the service which is monitored with the New Relic APM agent, rather than OpenTelemetry.

 # Configuration Details